qrkourier/qrkourier.github.io/content/tech/securing-aws-credentials.md

 </br>

 If you have this file it is probably so that you can use the credentials with awscli or another command-line utility, or so that you can test a native build of your application that calls AWS in an IDE or with a dedicated build tool like Maven.
-We'll explore here how this file could be stolen and how you can make that a lot more difficult.
+We'll explore here how this file could be stolen and how you can make that difficult.

 ### The Problem

-Many, if not most, developers and admins that use Amazon Web Services from their workstation have this non-encrypted file in their home directory.
-If that's you, then you are extremely vulnerable to the theft of your AWS identity if
+Most developers and admins that use Amazon Web Services from their workstation probably have this plaintext file in their home directory.
+If that's you, then you are vulnerable to the theft and misuse of your AWS identity if

-  1. you lose custody of your non-encrypted portable device, or
+  1. you lose your non-encrypted computer disk where the file is stored, or
-  2. a malicious process designed to steal this credential runs on your computer as *you* (without elevated privileges).
+  2. a malicious process designed to steal this credential runs on your computer as *you* because you installed an app, clicked a link, or pasted code in a terminal.

-This is a critical vulnerability for you because it is very easy to exploit and the potential impact of an undetected, successful attack is enormous i.e. potentially an extinction-level event for your employer or enterprise if you are a sysadmin or developer or both.

 This attack is not all unique to AWS and is not really AWS's problem in the first place.
 They provide an API that requires a credential, and it's up to you to store that credential securely.